Gigafactory New York: Background

-Republic Steel and Donner Hanna Coke operated a steel mill along the Buffalo River on the 88-acre Riverbend, South Buffalo site from early in the 20th century to its closing in 1984.
+Republic Steel and Donner Hanna Coke operated a steel mill along the Buffalo River on the 88-acre Riverbend, South Buffalo site from 1907 to its closing in 1984.
 As a response to the regional manufacturing downturn related to deindustrialization in the Rust Belt, the State of New York created an economic stimulus package, later dubbed the "Buffalo Billion", providing $1 billion in unearmarked economic investments for the Buffalo area.
 In 2013, Governor Andrew Cuomo announced the Buffalo High-Tech Manufacturing Hub at Riverbend, targeting the Republic Steel site, then a brownfield, for the development of a clean energy business incubation center that was to be funded with $225 million from the Buffalo Billion fund.
 At the time, the two companies announced as tenants were lighting manufacturer Sorra and solar panel manufacturer Silevo, which promised 475 jobs.
 Development of the site would be managed by the Fort Schuyler Management Corp., a nonprofit entity led by officials from the State University of New York Polytechnic Institute (SUNY Poly) and other state agencies.

 In 2014, SolarCity detailed plans to acquire Silevo for $200 million, subsequently scaling up plans for the Buffalo gigafactory.
 The company outlined a construction timetable and hiring goals promising an eventual 3,000 jobs in Buffalo with 5,000 statewide, and $5 billion in economic activity.
 The new plans abandoned the research center design in favor of the construction of a 1.2 million square foot factory.
 As a result, the state increased the incentives offered to $750 million.
 Because the SolarCity project was to be so big, New York bumped Soraa out of the plant.

 In 2015, SolarCity's CEO, Lyndon Rive, stated that the new facility would be key to creating a clean energy-manufacturing market, adding that expansion would not be possible at the Riverbend plant, but more likely in the immediate area.

 In April 2017, Cuomo secured another $500 million for the Buffalo Billion project, about half of which went into the Tesla facility, bringing New York’s total investment in the factory to $959 million.